FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_bullchicken.md

 * **sk_bullsquid_toxicity** - whether bullsquids can use toxic spit attack.
 Default values: 0 on easy, 1 on medium and hard.
 * **sk_bullsquid_dmg_toxic_poison** - the poison damage of the toxic spit.
 * **sk_bullsquid_dmg_toxic_impact** - the impact damage of the toxic spit.
+* **sk_bullsquid_spit_inaccuracy** - the spit inaccuracy in unspecified units.
+The higher value means the worse accuracy.
+Default values: 5 on Easy, 3 on Medium, 1 on Hard.
+0 means the perfect accuracy.
+In original Half-Life the inaccuracy worked as if it had value 5 regardless of difficulty.

 ### Default classification